xSylar7/Task-Dart-Maps/README.md

 };
 ```

+1. Add another property called `chocolate cake` with a price of 3 KD.

-Calculate the total for a given order.
+2. Calculate the total for a given order.

 Example: